mawinkler/playground-one/docs/faq.md

 pgo --apply nw
 ```

-Then reaply your eks, ecs, ec2 or scenarios by `pgo --apply <configuration>`.
+Then reapply your eks, ecs, ec2 or scenarios by `pgo --apply <configuration>`.

 ## I cannot destroy the ECS cluster(s)